yukoba/nd4j/getstarted.md

 ### Installing Canova

-Take the same steps using Maven to install [Canova](http://search.maven.org/#search%7Cga%7C1%7Ccanova-parent) that you followed for ND4J.
+Take the same steps using Maven to install [Canova](https://github.com/deeplearning4j/Canova) that you followed for ND4J.
 Make sure you have the most recent version of [Maven](#maven).
+We are currently using version 0.0.0.5-SNAPSHOT.

 ### Installing Deeplearning4j